excalidraw/excalidraw-blog/content/blog/year-three/index.md

 # Join the Excalidraw team!

 As alluded at the top, we are looking for talented devs such as you!
 If you're as pumped about building Excalidraw as we are, we have open positions at both the Excalidraw editor and Excalidraw Plus.
 Check the [details](https://excalidraw.slite.com/app/docs/kqzVFHykBHg-we/Join-the-Excalidraw-team) and drop us an [email](mailto:careers@excalidraw.com)! 💪

+If you don't feel as confident but want to prove yourself, start contributing to [excalidraw](https://github.com/excalidraw/excalidraw).
+That's always a good way through which to join our ranks!

 ---